corylanou/go-meetup/README.md

 - Twitter handle of the meetup
 - Twitter handle of the company hosting the meetup
 - Twitter handle of the company sponsoring the meetup
-- Twitter hastag `#golang`
+- Twitter hashtag `#golang`
-- Photo - either the meetup logo or something pertinent to the annoucment.
+- Photo - either the meetup logo or something pertinent to the announcement.
 This may seem trivial but tweets with images get way more clicks!
 - Link to the meetup event

 You won't always be able to fit everything in 140 characters, but get creative!